Indonesia Cultural Discovery

 Notes

-Includes: full board, AC cabins with private h/c shower and toilet, tea and coffee, towels, excursions, use of snorkeling gear and sea canoes, transfer to/from airport in Labuhanbajo, European cruise director and gifts.
+Includes: full board, AC cabins with private h/c shower and toilet, tea and coffee, towels, excursions, use of snorkeling gear and sea canoes, transfer from the boat to airport in Labuhanbajo at the end of the trip, European cruise director and gifts.

-Excludes: Local airfares, beverages, Komodo National Park entrance fee, crew gratuities, laundry, transfer from or to the ship in Bali.
+Excludes: Local airfares, beverages, Komodo National Park entrance fee, crew gratuities, laundry, transfer from airport/hotel to the ship in Serangan at the start of the trip

 Itineraries subject to change without notice due to sea and weather conditions, availability of safe anchorage, government regulations and other factors beyond the crew's control.